LunarWatcher/VSConan/README.md

 Mainly because it integrates with the workspace, and enables access to the includes as if they were a part of the project.
 You can still open them regardless of whether it's a symlink or not, but the browsing experience is different.

-# Known weaknesses

-As of this version, it doesn't handle updates to Conan packages.
-As a workaround, an update can easily be forced by removing the `vsInclude` folder, or the relevant directories for the updated package(s).